wi21b025/SWENG_Fuel_Station_App/README.md

 ## About the project

-This project as a team for our company which manages charging stations for electric cars.
+This project was done as a team for our company which manages charging stations for electric cars.
 The goal of this project is the fullstack development of a Fuel Station App.
 Customers can use this application to generate invoices for their electric car charging activities.

 For the frontend we used a simple JavaFX UI and to build our API we used the SpringBoot framework.